IrascibleBasil/pharis-mod-list/modlist.md

 	- [x] Weapon Sheathing Patch

 ### [Mistify](https://www.nexusmods.com/morrowind/mods/48112)
-Used only as a replacer for the vanilla mist so don't use the plugin.
+Used only as a replacer for the vanilla mist.

 Hide or Delete:
 ```